Here are some quick answers to the questions we get asked most often…

 Do you collect typewriters?
 How many do you have?
 Do you have a favorite?

-Currently (Feb2026), my collection is at 85 typewriters (but that includes 3 toys and 4-5 parts machines).
+As of Feb 2026, my collection is at 85 typewriters (but that includes 3 toys and 4-5 parts machines).
 Right now, I have about 25 fully-functional machines listed for sale on my website.
 We are always working to get more cleaned, repaired, and listed for sale.
 I have a hard-stop at 99 (mostly due to space restrictions), but my all-time high was 96.
 I don’t buy very many typewriters anymore, but I’m always happy to adopt an unwanted machine that can be refurbished or repurposed as an organ donor.

 My tween girls still love using typewriters every day.
 We rotate through the collection, but their current favorites are an adorable Royal Companion and 1950-60s Smith Corona Sterlings.